mpv-player/mpv/DOCS/man/mpv.rst

 video filter chain and subtitles.
 By default, ``S`` takes screenshots without subtitles, while ``s`` includes subtitles.

-The ``screenshot`` video filter is not required when using a recommended GUI video output driver.
-It should normally not be added to the config file, as taking screenshots is handled by the VOs, and adding the screenshot filter will break hardware decoding.
-(The filter may still be useful for taking screenshots at a certain point within the video chain when using multiple video filters.)
+Unlike with MPlayer, the ``screenshot`` video filter is not required.
+This filter was never required in mpv, and has been removed.

 TERMINAL STATUS LINE
 ====================